lcolladotor/derfinder/README.md

 To cite package __derfinder__ in publications use:

 Leonardo Collado-Torres, Alyssa Frazee, Andrew Jaffe and Jeffrey Leek (2013). derfinder: Fast differential expression analysis of RNA-seq data at base-pair resolution.
-R package version 0.0.42. https://github.com/lcolladotor/derfinder
+R package version 0.0.45. https://github.com/lcolladotor/derfinder

 A BibTeX entry for LaTeX users is

-@Manual{, title = {derfinder: Fast differential expression analysis of RNA-seq data at base-pair resolution}, author = {Leonardo Collado-Torres and Alyssa Frazee and Andrew Jaffe and Jeffrey Leek}, year = {2013}, note = {R package version 0.0.42}, url = {https://github.com/lcolladotor/derfinder}, }
+@Manual{, title = {derfinder: Fast differential expression analysis of RNA-seq data at base-pair resolution}, author = {Leonardo Collado-Torres and Alyssa Frazee and Andrew Jaffe and Jeffrey Leek}, year = {2013}, note = {R package version 0.0.45}, url = {https://github.com/lcolladotor/derfinder}, }

+# Branches

+* __master__ This branch corresponds to the one that works with the latest Bioc-release.
+* __BioC-2.13__ Version working with BioC 2.13
+* __BioC-2.14__ Version working with BioC 2.14
+* __devel__ Developer's corner for testing ideas.
+Any useful ideas will be added to the version corresponding to the latest BioC-devel.

+##

 # Origins